HelplessSneeker/py-bot/README.md

 ### Prerequisites

-  To execute the project the dependencies [uv](https://github.com/astral-sh/uv) Package and Project manager will be needed
+  To execute the project and install the dependencies [uv](https://github.com/astral-sh/uv) Package and Project manager will be needed

 ### Usage